theborakompanioni/azure-docs.de-de/articles/iot-hub/iot-hub-operations-monitoring.md

 <properties
- pageTitle="IoT Hub-Vorgangsüberwachung"
- description="Eine Übersicht über die IoT Hub-Vorgangsüberwachung, die Ihnen das Überwachen des Status von Vorgängen auf Ihrem IoT Hub in Echtzeit ermöglicht" services="iot-hub" documentationCenter="" authors="nberdy"
+ pageTitle="IoT Hub operations monitoring" description="An overview of Azure IoT Hub operations monitoring, enabling you to monitor the status of operations on your IoT hub in real time" services="iot-hub" documentationCenter="" authors="nberdy"